3 - 6 September 2026

 • Analyse our web traffic using an analytics package.
 Aggregated usage data helps us improve the website structure, design, content and functions.

-• To recognise when you return to our website.
-We may show your relevant content, or provide functionality you used previously.
+• Recognise when you return to our website, so we can show relevant content or functionality you used previously.

 Cookies do not provide us with access to your computer or any information about you, other than that which you choose to share with us.